-Participation is required for all eight semesters of residence in major ensembles, which may include String Ensemble, Brass Ensemble, Jazz Ensemble, Woodwind Ensemble, Percussion Ensemble, Guitar Ensemble, Pepperdine University Orchestra, Piano Accompanying, Piano Chamber Music, Collegium Musicum, and Pepperdine University major choral ensembles.
+Participation is required for all eight semesters of residence in major ensembles, which may include Pepperdine University Wind Ensemble, Jazz Ensemble, Guitar Ensemble, Pepperdine University Orchestra, Collaborative Piano, Pepperdine University Concert Choir, and Pepperdine University Chamber Choir.
 However, no more than four units in ensemble participation may be applied toward a music degree.